eficode-academy/kubernetes-katas/persistent-storage.md

 The output of the `kubectl get sc` command provides some useful information about the StorageClass:

-- `PROVISIONER` what is the underlying storage provider, in this case `AWS EBS` (Elastic Block Storage)
+- `PROVISIONER` The underlying storage provider, in this case `AWS EBS` (Elastic Block Storage)
-- `RECLAIMPOLICY` what will happen with the volume when the `PersistentVolume` resource is deleted, in this case `Delete` will delete the block storage.
+- `RECLAIMPOLICY` What will happen with the volume when the `PersistentVolume` resource is deleted, in this case `Delete` will delete the block storage.
 - `VOLUMEBINDINGMODE` specifies how to provision the actual volume, `WaitForFirstConsumer` will provision the actual volume object once there is a matching claim.